-Travel nurses fill gaps in staffing needs for hospitals and facilities across the country for specific periods of time.
+Travel nurses are simply nurses that fill gaps in staffing needs for hospitals and facilities across the country for specific (often short) periods of time.
 There are travel nurses for every specialty, and there are even managerial travel nurse positions.
-The staffing needs may be due to lack of experienced nurses, an expected leave of absence like maternity leave, or seasonal population fluctuations.
-Also according to the U.S. Bureau of Labor and Statistics there will be a shortage of approximately 1.1 million nurses by 2020.
-As a result, hospitals must fill needs quickly — this is where travel nurses come in, to help bridge the staffing gap while the hospital fills the open full-time positions.
+The staffing needs may be due to a lack of experienced nurses, an expected leave of absence like maternity leave, or seasonal population fluctuations.
+This is where travel nurses come in, to help bridge the staffing gap while the hospital fills the open full-time positions.

-Hospitals and facilities work with travel nurse staffing agencies to hire travel nurses to fill their staffing needs.
+Hospitals and healthcare facilities work with travel nurse staffing agencies to hire travel nurses to fill their staffing needs.
 To obtain a travel nurse contract, you’ll need to work with an agency.
-There are 340 travel nurse staffing agencies in the U.S. — 110 that are certified through the Joint Commission.
-While it’s not a requirement for a staffing agency to be certified, Magnet hospitals and large academic teaching hospitals generally only work with agencies that are.
+There are 340 travel nurse staffing agencies in the U.S. — 110 of which are certified through the Joint Commission.
+While it’s not a requirement for staffing agencies to be certified, Magnet hospitals and large academic teaching hospitals generally only work with travel nursing agencies that are.
 It’s important to keep that in mind if you’re looking to work at those types of facilities.

 Ultimately, it’s up to the travel nurse to decide if they want the stability of a long-term contract or a short-term contract in order to travel around the country more.
-Once a contract is signed, it becomes a legal document and ending a contract early is rarely allowed.
-If you’re unsure which contract length is best for you, recruiters often suggest choosing between 10 and 13 week contracts.
-You always have the option of adjusting the duration of your contract for the next assignment or extending your current one if the staffing need is still there.
+Once a contract is signed, it becomes a legal document, and ending a contract early is rarely allowed.
+If you’re unsure which contract length is best for you, recruiters often suggest choosing between 10- and 13-week contracts to start.
+You often have the option of adjusting the duration of your contract for the next assignment or extending your current one if the staffing need is still there.

-You must be a registered nurse to become a travel nurse — there is no additional training or education required.
-That said, nurses with a Bachelor of Science in Nursing (BSN) are more marketable than nurses with only an Associate’s Degree in Nursing (ADN).
+First, you must be a registered nurse to become a travel nurse — there is no additional training or education required.
+That said, nurses with a Bachelor of Science in Nursing (BSN) are more marketable than nurses with only an Associate Degree in Nursing (ADN).
 Most Magnet hospitals and large academic teaching hospitals want travel nurses with a BSN.

-In general, you’ll need at least two years of experience in your specialty before accepting your first contract.
-Travel nurses have a short orientation time on a new unit — typically 2-3 shifts.
-This orientation time is to learn the unit, experience the patient population, get to know your new coworkers, and review the charting system.
-Time is not spent on learning basic nursing care.
-For this reason, nurses must have the required experience.
+In general, travel nurses need at least one year of work experience, oftentimes two, in their specialty before accepting their first contract.
+Travel nurses have a short orientation time on a new unit — typically 1-3 shifts.
+This orientation time is to learn the unit, experience the patient population, get to know your new coworkers and review the charting system.
+Time is not spent on learning basic nursing care, and for this reason, nurses must have the required experience.

 Travel nurses must also be licensed in the state where they’re accepting a contract.
-Most staffing agencies assist with this process, but it may take several weeks in order to obtain a new license, so keep this in mind when choosing your assignments.
+Most staffing agencies assist with this process, but it could take several weeks in order to obtain a new license, so keep this in mind when choosing your assignments.
 This is important if you want to travel between multiple states and accept shorter-term contracts.

 Pro tip: Consider obtaining an Enhanced Nursing Licensure (eNLC), commonly known to nurses as a Compact License.
-This is one license that works for 28 states (4 additional states are pending legislation) and means you can start assignments immediately making you more desirable for contracts.
+This is one license that works for 39 states and means you can start assignments immediately making you more desirable for contracts.

 It’s also important to research different travel nurse staffing agencies.
 Every agency provides different benefits, including health, dental, tuition reimbursement, vacation and sick time, and retirement, in addition to compensation rates.
 Each agency also has different agreements with hospitals, so it is advantageous for the traveler to talk to multiple agencies to increase their options.
-Experienced travel nurses suggest keeping a spreadsheet that includes all the benefits offered for each staffing agency as well as assignment lengths, housing and location options, and number of available travel nursing jobs.
-This helps compare multiple travel nurse companies at once.
+Experienced travel nurses suggest keeping a spreadsheet that includes all the benefits offered for each staffing agency as well as assignment lengths, housing and location options, and a number of available travel nursing jobs.
+This will help you compare multiple travel nurse companies at once.
 Or you’ll already have some homework done when it comes time to choose your next assignment.